 Welcome to the World Indoor Cricket Federation Website

 Welcome to the World Indoor Cricket Federation Website.
 Indoor Cricket as it is now known, was started in Australia in 1984 after it was brought over from Germany.
 The nets were introduced as only difference and this successful formula has grown from strength to stength in various countries around the world.
-Played in countries like Australia, New Zealand, England, South Africa, India and few other countries, this great sport has its various levels from social matches to league matches to Provincial or State tournaments all the way uup to international matches including World Cups and Masters Series.
+Played in countries like Australia, New Zealand, England, South Africa, India, Sri Lanka and few other countries, this great sport has its various levels from social matches to league matches to Provincial or State tournaments all the way up to international matches including World Cups and Masters Series.

 The growth of this sport has led to a Junior World Series being added to the international calendar and in 2012 was first Junior World Series hosted in South Africa.

 WICF Masters World Series 2016 Countdown

 WICF, Action Indoor Cricket & ECB are proud to announce the upcoming Indoor Cricket Masters World Series that will be held at the Action Indoor Cricket Arena in Bermingham Tournament dates will be Friday 21st thru Saturday 29th October 2016.